-The programme aims to cultivate students with professional ethics, creativity, lively teaching abilities and a global perspective for teaching the subject of Chinese History in secondary schools.
-Graduates of the programme are expected to:
+This programme aims to cultivate students with professional ethics, creativity, lively teaching abilities and a global perspective for teaching the subject of Chinese History in secondary schools.
+Graduates are expected to:

 Students will be placed in schools which are important sites for learning to teach and where they will interpret, generate, interact and experiment with theory.
 Block Practice will be conducted in local schools which the medium of instruction may vary depending on the policy of the schools.
 Students should be able to demonstrate a proficient level of Cantonese/English/Putonghua# to conduct Block Practice.